Gap-43 protein

-Growth Associated Protein 43 (GAP43) is a protein encoded by the GAP43 gene in humans.
+Growth Associated Protein 43 (GAP43, Neuromodulin) is a protein encoded by the GAP43 gene in humans.

 GAP43 is called a "growth" or "plasticity" protein because it is expressed at high levels in neuronal growth cones during development and axonal regeneration, and it is phosphorylated after long-term potentiation and after learning.

 GAP43 is a crucial component of the axon and presynaptic terminal.
 Its null mutation leads to death within days after birth, due to axon pathfinding defects.

 Synonyms

 GAP43 is also referred to as: